butterpaneermasala/Maze-game/README.md

 3. **AI Bot**: Develop an AI bot capable of playing the game autonomously.
 This could involve using pathfinding algorithms to navigate the maze efficiently and evade zombies while collecting diamonds.

+4. **Sound**: Add Different sounds to make the game better for the player

 ### Contributions:
 Contributions to the project, such as bug fixes, optimizations, or additional features, are welcome via pull requests on GitHub.

 ### Credits:
-The game assets, including sprites and maze layouts, are credited to their respective creators and are utilized under appropriate licenses.
+The GIF and Image files used to represent the characters and objects in this game are owned by their respective owners.

 ### Poster of the project :-